RubixML/ML/README.md

 ```

 ### MLP Regressor
-A multi layer feed forward [Neural Network](#neural-network) with a continuous output layer suitable for regression problems.
+A multi layer feedforward [Neural Network](#neural-network) with a continuous output layer suitable for regression problems.
+Like the [Multi Layer Perceptron](#multi-layer-perceptron) classifier, the MLP Regressor is able to tackle deep learning problems by forming higher-order representations of the features using intermediate computational units called *hidden* layers.

 > **Note**: The MLP features progress monitoring which stops training early if it can no longer make progress.
 It also utilizes [snapshotting](#snapshots) to make sure that it always has the best settings of the model parameters even if progress began to decline during training.